Lesson Progress

 These are the Characteristics of Culture;

 - Culture is Learned: This indicates that culture can be learned through observation, participation or association with other members of a particular group.
-Culture is not inborn in people, it is taught and shared with people especially during the primary socialization process.
+Culture is not inborn in people; it is taught and shared with people, especially during the primary socialisation process.

 - Culture is Dynamic: Culture also changes with time.
 It is not static nor rigid, culture changes as people change their way of doing things.